myplaceonline/myplaceonline/README.md

 ## License

-myplaceonline is licensed with the AGPL (Affero GPL) v3 license.
+myplaceonline is licensed with the [AGPL (Affero GPL) v3 license](LICENSE).
 Please share your contributions.
-See the [LICENSE](LICENSE) file for details.

 ## Screenshots